 Getting Here and Parking

 We will start and end at Furry Creek Beach.
 This location is best accessed by car.
 Heading south on the Sea to Sky Highway from Squamish, use the right turning lane (signs for Furry Creek) to exit.
 Park on Beach Drive here.
-From this parking lot, walk further (north) along Beach Drive towards the cul-de-sac.
-The left sidewalk veers towards the beach, through some blue gates, then towards the nearest beach.
-We will meet here on the rocky beach.
+This is where we will meet.